Wilcoxon-type Multivariate Cluster Elastic Net: Wilcoxon-type Multivariate Cluster Elastic Net (WMCEN)

 which is applied to all $s \; (s=1,2,\cdots, q)$ and $\ell^{\dagger} \ (\ell^{\dagger} = 1, 2, \cdots, k$). \\

 {\bf Update} ${\bm v}_\ell \ (\ell = 1, 2, \cdots, k)$

 ${\bm v}_\ell$ is updated as

 Our proposed method updates ${\bm \beta}_s$, auxiliary variables ${\bm w}_{os}$ and ${\bm \Psi}_s$, indicator matrix ${\bm U}$, and cluster centroid coefficient $\bm{v}_\ell$ alternatively based on the MM algorithm.
-The details of the MM algorithm are described in Algorithm 1. { \begin{spacing}{0.01}
+The parameter $k$ is determined by cross validation.
+The details of the MM algorithm are described in Algorithm 1.